 Many features of speech are used in speaker recognition systems.
-The goal is to find a feature or group of features that can successfully discriminate one speaker from another one.
+The goal is to find a feature or group of features that can successfully discriminates one speaker from another one.
 Two main sources of speaker characteristics are physical and learned [5].
-The vocal tract shape, larynx, vocal folds and glottis are important organs involved in the speech production and are part of the physical factor of speech.
-Some learned characteristics of speech production include speaking rate and dialect.

-Fundamental frequency $(F_0)$ is the rate of the vocal folds vibration, and it is said to be useful for speaker discrimination [38, 6, 11].
-In speaker recognition systems, the emphasis of this feature has been in the forensic field [38, 31], and has been proved to be useful prosodic parameter for identification of speakers as it contains good speaker specificity not only between male and female speakers, but also between speakers of the same sex that have lower or higher average $F_0$ values [38, 1, 11].
-The $F_0$ can also help to distinguish lexical categories in tonal languages, word segmentation, gender separation, among other uses [1, 11, 6, 20].
-In general, $F_0$ estimation is an useful element in many signal processing methods, e.g. as a metadata for multimedia content indexing [9].
+The vocal tract shape, larynx, vocal folds and glottis are important organs involved in the speech production.
+Fundamental frequency (F_0) is the rate of the vocal folds vibration, and it is said to be useful for speaker discrimination [37, 6, 11].
+In speaker recognition systems, the emphasis of this feature has been in the forensic field [37, 31], and has been proved to be useful prosodic parameter for identification of speakers as it contains good speaker specificity not only between male and female speakers, but also between speakers of the same sex that have lower or higher average F_0 values [37, 1, 11].
+The F_0 can also help to distinguish lexical categories in tonal languages, word segmentation, gender separation, among other uses [1, 11, 6, 20].
+In general, F_0 estimation is an useful element in many signal processing methods, e.g. as a metadata for multimedia content indexing [9].
 There are factors that can make the glottal vibrations aperiodic, such as, glottalizations, vocal creak or fry, easily impersonation, changes in the amplitude, and so on [9].
-These factors difficult the task of obtaining a reliable estimation of $F_0$ , which still an open problem.
-However, $F_0$ is more independent of communication channel than spectral coefficients as it is not or only slightly affected by the noise as well as by the channel specificities [3, 18].
-For this reason, there has been attempts to fuse $F_0$ , as a prosodic feature, and spectral features to improve speaker recognition [19, 11, 43, 22].
+These factors difficult the task of obtaining a reliable estimation of F_0 , which still an open problem.
+However, F_0 is more independent of communication channel than spectral coefficients as it is not or only slightly affected by the noise as well as by the channel specificities [3, 18].
+For this reason, there has been attempts to fuse F_0 , as a prosodic feature, and spectral features to improve speaker recognition [19, 11, 42, 22].

-Figure 1.2: Components of proposed method.
+Figure 1.2: Components of propose method.